 2 Tbsp.
 Crisco

-In large electric mixer bowl, beat peanut butter, butter and sugar on medium speed until thoroughly combined.
+In large electric mixer bowl, beat peanut butter, butter, and sugar on medium speed until thoroughly combined.
 Add cereal, mixing thoroughly.
-Portion mixture using rounded teaspoon.
+Portion mixture using a rounded teaspoon.
 Shape into balls. (will be messy but it is worth it).
 Place each ball onto wax paper covered cookie sheet.
 Refrigerate for at least an hour so it is less sticky and get hard.
 Hard balls are best.